dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 ## Enter The Session

-When we run the configuration it will start the first resource and hit a breakpoint.
+When we run the configuration it will start the first resource, hit a breakpoint and create a debugging session.
-The most awesome part, is the PowerShell team left us a message on how to connect to this instance.
+The most awesome part, is the PowerShell team left us a message on how to connect to this new session.
 Take a look at this screenshot.

 ![_config.yml]({{ site.baseurl }}/images/dscClassDebug.png)